tensorchord/envd/README.md

 ❌ Resource intensive because of the constraints to your CPU, moemory and local GPU.

-❌ Cannot be reproducible.
+❌ Not reproducible.
 Because not everyone has an identical setup.

 </td>
 <td>